TouhtarianC/Projet_DE_Itineraire_navigo/README.md

         cp: The postal code of the commune to search for.
         rayon: The search radius in kilometers.

-Then based on the returned communes CP, we use it to fetch concerned points from DB As result, we have 4 types of SQLAlchemy ORM object lists: POI, Restaurants, Hosting and Trails
+Then based on the returned communes zip codes, we use it to fetch concerned points from DB As result, we have 4 types of SQLAlchemy ORM object lists: POI, Restaurants, Hosting and Trails

+The search is iterative, we search in close radius then we increase it to met needed points limit

 ### Step 2: Scoring points based on user criteria
 Compute a score for each point